jrswab/archivatory/README.md

 4. Wait for the file to upload
 5. Save the hash and link (user accounts save the hashes automatically!)

+### Set Us As A Peer!
+In order to keep Archivatory from becoming just another "holder-of-files" make sure to set us as one of your IPFS peers:
+`ipfs swarm connect /ip4/139.99.131.59/tcp/6537/ipfs/QmYUTAbwZWck3LW9XZBcHTz2Jaip3mGfYDt3LTXdPLEh23`

 ## Setting Up Your Own Archivatory:
 ### Set Up A LAMP Server:
 For a great guide check out [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04)